 Make A List Of Local Music Stores and Restaurants

-There might be local music shops and family-owned restaurants in your area that enjoy helping local artists.
+Local music shops and family-owned restaurants in your area might enjoy helping local artists.

-If you live in an area with family-owned music stores and restaurants, add the names to your list.
+Add the names to your list if you live in an area with family-owned music stores and restaurants.

 Prepare Your Elevator Pitch

-Once you have completed your list and you have between five and ten local shops, it is time to prepare for your sales pitch to make a connection with the shop owners.
+Once you have completed your list and have between five and ten local shops, it is time to prepare your sales pitch to connect with the shop owners.

-An elevator speech is a short summary of what your art business offers.
+An elevator speech is a summary of what your art business offers.

 Keep your elevator pitch short and detailed.
-Keep in mind that the owners of businesses are very busy and do not have the time to spend an hour talking about the prints you are trying to sell.
+Keep in mind that business owners are very busy and do not have the time to spend an hour talking about the prints you are trying to sell.

 You might already have an artist elevator speech.
-If you do, you might have to revise it a little for when you meet with the business owners.
+If you do, you might have to revise it a little for meeting with the business owners.

-The goal is to express your passion for your art prints and highlight how your prints will sell well in their shop.
+The goal is to express your passion for your art prints and highlight how they will sell well in their shop.

 Create A Press Kit

-After you have written your elevator speech and rehearsed it, you will want to get a press kit ready to show the owners when you are sharing your pitch.
+After you have written your elevator speech and rehearsed it, you will want to get a press kit ready to show the owners when you share your pitch.

-Along with your press kit, you will want to bring a few of your best art prints so the owner can observe your artwork’s quality.
+You will want to bring a few of your best art prints and your press kit so the owner can observe your artwork’s quality.

 Include information about how your art prints sell in other stores or local art fairs.